- Step 1: Check if you can apply for in-year admission

 You can make an in-year application if you need to join a school outside of the normal admissions round.

-- currently in year 2 at infant school and you want to apply for them to move in September to junior school or a primary school with a year 3 intake – you should apply for a primary school place.
+- in year 2 at infant school and you want to apply for them to move in September to junior school or a primary school with a year 3 intake – you should apply for a primary school place.

-- currently in year 6 at primary or junior school and you want to apply for them to move to year 7 at secondary school in September – you should apply for a secondary school place.
+- in year 6 at primary or junior school and you want to apply for them to move to year 7 at secondary school in September – you should apply for a secondary school place.

-- currently looked after by a local authority.
+- looked after by a local authority.
 You should not complete the in-year application form.
 Instead the child's social worker should contact Admissions to request an in-year application form for children in care to apply for a school place.

 You can apply for in-year admission if: